Retrieval as a Decision: Training-Free Adaptive Gating for Efficient RAG: Conclusion

 \section{Conclusion}

 We revisited retrieval-augmented generation from a simple angle: \emph{deciding when to retrieve} with no additional training.
 The proposed TARG policy reads uncertainty from a short, retrieval-free prefix and triggers retrieval only when warranted.
 Among training-free signals, the \textsc{Margin} score—derived from the top-1/top-2 logit gap—emerges as a robust default under modern instruction-tuned backbones; \textsc{Variance} provides a conservative alternative when budgets are extremely tight.
-Framed through $\Delta$ latency and retrieval rate, TARG consistently shifts the accuracy-efficiency frontier: it matches or exceeds \textsc{Never} while avoiding the accuracy and latency penalties of \textsc{Always}, and it does so at vanishing retrieval budgets.
+Framed through $\Delta$ latency and retrieval rate, TARG consistently shifts the accuracy–efficiency frontier: it matches or exceeds \textsc{Never} while avoiding the accuracy and latency penalties of \textsc{Always}, and it does so at vanishing retrieval budgets.
+In practice, deploying TARG requires only a lightweight one-dimensional calibration of the threshold $\tau$ (and optionally the prefix length $k$) on a small development set, in contrast to methods that train auxiliary heads or control tokens; our sensitivity analysis shows a broad region of good $(k,\tau)$ settings rather than a narrow optimum.

 Beyond raw numbers, the results deliver two actionable insights.
 First, unconditional retrieval is not a safe default: when top-$K$ contains distractors or aliases, longer prompts and off-topic context hurt both quality and latency.
 Second, backbone sharpness dictates which uncertainty signal discriminates: prefix entropies compress under stronger models, whereas the logit gap and small-$N$ disagreement retain dynamic range and remain predictive of when external evidence will flip or stabilize the answer.
 These observations turn a one-line threshold into a practical control knob: set the budget you can afford, calibrate once, and deploy.